urbica/react-map-gl/docs/props.md

 Callback that is called with the supercluster instance as an argument after componentDidMount

+## compact

+If `true` force a compact attribution that shows the full attribution on mouse hover, or if  false force the full attribution control.
+The default is a responsive attribution that collapses when the map is less than 640 pixels wide.

+## AttributionControl

+**Extends PureComponent**

+An `AttributionControl` control presents the map's attribution information.

+## container

+container is the compatible DOM element which should be made full screen.
+By default, the map container element will be made full screen.

+## FullscreenControl

+**Extends PureComponent**

+A `FullscreenControl` control contains a button for toggling the map in and out of fullscreen mode.

+## fitBoundsOptions

+A `fitBounds` options object to use when the map is panned and zoomed to the user's location.

+## trackUserLocation

+If `true` the Geolocate Control becomes a toggle button and when active the map will receive updates to the user's location as it changes.

+## showUserLocation

+By default a dot will be shown on the map at the user's location.
+Set to `false` to disable.

+## GeolocateControl

+**Extends PureComponent**

+A `GeolocateControl` control provides a button that uses the browser's geolocation API to locate the user on the map.

 ## NavigationControl

 **Extends PureComponent**

 A `NavigationControl` control contains zoom buttons and a compass.

+## ScaleControl

+**Extends PureComponent**

+A `ScaleControl` control displays the ratio of a distance on the map to the corresponding distance on the ground.

 [1]: #classname